Octomedusa: Description

 Octomedusa possess 7-8 tentacles that each come from a pentagonal bell.
-Every tentacle is equal in length however they may vary but never exceed the diameter of the cnidarian body.
+Every tentacle is equal in length; they may vary, but never exceed the diameter of the cnidarian body.
 A narrow velum (velarium) is present in the organism and is 1 mm-1 mm in width.
 The large manubrium, represented by a square-central impression about 1 mm, contains a cruciform mouth.
-A smooth and scalloped margin are present in specimens, however they were proven to be the result of artefacts made from preservation.
+A smooth and scalloped margin are present in specimens, which was the result of artefacts made from preservation.
 Each tentacle has a length of 4 mm-10 mm.
 The preserved remains of the organism are so general that they were originally not able to be assigned to either the true jellyfish or the hydroids.